jneurock/viking-base/README.md

 After running the install script you will be ready to build.
 Out-of-the box your project will build a Hello Vikings demo application.

 # Building Your Project
 You can build your project with Maven or Ant.
+The build command should be executed from the project root.
 There are a number of build targets to choose from:

 * No target - Will start a production build
 * debug - Does not concatinate or minify JavaScript files for debugging
 * debugdocs - Same as above but also generates JSDoc documentation
 * docs - Generates JSDoc documentation only
-* handlebars - Compiles Handlebars templates only and copies them to the publish directory
+* handlebars - If you just need to publish updates to your Handlebars templates

+When the build is finished, you should have a publish directory containing your project output.

 ## Building with Maven
 If you are using Maven to build your project you need to add build targets by using the "-P" flag.
 A build target is optional.